mikasmichelevicius/exacaster_task/README.md

 ## resample.py

 Due to the large usage.csv file and limited computational resources, resample.py script was used to downsize the provided data.
 This script produces usage_downsized.csv file which is randomly generated from usage.csv file and it is later used by populate.py script.

+## How to use

+To run the scripts, first load the usage.csv file to the directory, first run resample.py by executing command 'python resample.py' (if data needs to be downsized).
+Then run 'python populate.py' script.
+If original usage.csv is used, change the csv file name in row 14 of populate.py file.